icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 > AlgoKit is the official one-stop shop tool for developers building on the Algorand network.
 Maintained by the Algorand Foundation.

 - [algokit-cli](https://github.com/algorandfoundation/algokit-cli) - The Algorand AlgoKit CLI is the one-stop shop tool for developers building on the Algorand network.
-- [algokit-lora](https://lora.algokit.io/mainnet) - Lora is a powerful visual tool designed to streamline the Algorand local development experience.
-It acts as both a network explorer and a tool for building and testing your Algorand applications.
+- [algokit-lora](https://lora.algokit.io/mainnet) - Visual local network explorer & app builder for testing Algorand applications (deploy contracts, inspect state, craft transactions).
 - [AlgoKit Docs](https://dev.algorand.co/algokit/algokit-intro/) - Official Algorand AlgoKit documentation.
 - [algokit-utils-py](https://github.com/algorandfoundation/algokit-utils-py) - Algorand AlgoKit Utils for Python.
+- [algokit-core](https://github.com/algorandfoundation/algokit-core) - Multi-language core primitives (Rust + FFI bindings) powering higher-level AlgoKit tooling (crypto, encoding, protocol logic).
 - [algokit-utils-ts](https://github.com/algorandfoundation/algokit-utils-ts) - Algorand AlgoKit Utils for TypeScript.
 - [algokit-client-generator-py](https://github.com/algorandfoundation/algokit-client-generator-py) - Algorand AlgoKit Typed Client Generator for Python.
 - [algokit-client-generator-ts](https://github.com/algorandfoundation/algokit-client-generator-ts) - Algorand AlgoKit Typed Client Generator for TypeScript.
 - [puya](https://github.com/algorandfoundation/puya) - An official Python to TEAL compiler that allows you to write code to execute on the Algorand Virtual Machine (AVM) with Python syntax.
 - [puya-ts](https://github.com/algorandfoundation/puya-ts) - An official TypeScript to TEAL compiler frontend, leveraging the core puya compiler, allows you to write code to execute on the Algorand Virtual Machine (AVM) with TypeScript syntax.
-- [algorand-python-testing](https://github.com/algorandfoundation/algorand-python-testing) - A Python library for unit testing Algorand Python smart contracts without the need to interact with the Algorand blockchain.
+- [algorand-python-testing](https://github.com/algorandfoundation/algorand-python-testing) - A Python library for unit testing Algorand Python smart contracts without the need to interact with the Algorand Blockchain.
-- [algorand-typescript-testing](https://github.com/algorandfoundation/algorand-typescript-testing) - A TypeScript library for unit testing Algorand smart contracts without the need to interact with the Algorand blockchain.
+- [algorand-TypeScript-testing](https://github.com/algorandfoundation/algorand-TypeScript-testing) - A TypeScript library for unit testing Algorand smart contracts without the need to interact with the Algorand Blockchain.
-- [algokit-avm-vscode-debugger](https://github.com/algorandfoundation/algokit-avm-vscode-debugger) - A VSCode extension for line-by-line debugging Algorand Python, Algorand Typescript, TealScript and raw TEAL smart contracts running on the Algorand Virtual Machine (AVM).
+- [algokit-avm-vscode-debugger](https://github.com/algorandfoundation/algokit-avm-vscode-debugger) - VSCode extension for line‑by‑line debugging of Algorand Python, TypeScript, TealScript and raw TEAL smart contracts via AVM traces.

 ### AlgoKit Templates
 > AlgoKit templates are a set of starter and production-ready baseline templates for developing and deploying Algorand applications.
 They are designed to be used as a starting point for developers to quickly bootstrap their projects and focus on the business logic of their applications.
 Refer to [Creating AlgoKit Templates](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/tutorials/algokit-template.md) for a general guide on how to create your own AlgoKit templates.

 - [algokit-python-template](https://github.com/algorandfoundation/algokit-python-template) - Official AlgoKit's Algorand Python template provides a production-ready baseline for developing and deploying smart contracts in Python.
-- [algokit-typescript-template](https://github.com/algorandfoundation/algokit-typescript-template) - Official AlgoKit's Algorand TypeScript template provides a production-ready baseline for developing and deploying smart contracts in TypeScript.
+- [algokit-TypeScript-template](https://github.com/algorandfoundation/algokit-TypeScript-template) - Official AlgoKit's Algorand TypeScript template provides a production-ready baseline for developing and deploying smart contracts in TypeScript.
 - [algokit-react-frontend-template](https://github.com/algorandfoundation/algokit-react-frontend-template) - Official AlgoKit React frontend template provides a production-ready baseline for developing and deploying React frontend applications with Algorand dependencies integrated.
 Also serves as a reference for template builders on implementing standalone algokit frontend templates.
 - [algokit-fullstack-template](https://github.com/algorandfoundation/algokit-fullstack-template) - Official AlgoKit fullstack template provides a production-ready baseline for developing and deploying fullstack applications with Algorand dependencies integrated.
 Also serves as a reference for template builders on how to combine standalone algokit templates under one full stack template project.